-APU’s Graduate Teacher Education receives accreditation from the California Commission on Teacher Credentialing (CCTC) and the National Council for Accreditation of Teacher Education (NCATE).
+APU’s graduate teacher education program receives accreditation from the California Commission on Teacher Credentialing (CCTC) and the National Council for Accreditation of Teacher Education (NCATE).

-APU receives accreditation by the Joint Review Committee on Education Programs in Sports Medicine and the Commission on Accreditation of Allied Health Education Programs.
-This establishes the present-day Athletic Training Education Program.
+APU receives accreditation from the Joint Review Committee on Education Programs in Sports Medicine and from the Commission on Accreditation of Allied Health Education Programs.
+This establishes the present-day athletic training program.

 TIME magazine publishes a feature article on Azusa Pacific University.
 The article’s last sentence states, “There are a lot of misconceptions about Christian schools.
 APU’s mission is to prove them wrong.”

 APU’s School of Business and Management receives accreditation from the International Assembly for Collegiate Business Education (IACBE).

 After six years ranked among the top colleges in U.S. News & World Report’s America’s Best Colleges—Western Universities (Master’s classification), APU moves up to the prestigious National Universities category along with schools such as Harvard and Yale, ranking in the third tier.
 APU also ranks ninth in a list of up-and-coming universities named by U.S. News.
 Also, for the fourth consecutive year, The Princeton Review names APU among the Best in the West.